 Federal Reserve System staff have contacts with members of the public in the process of gathering information about current economic and financial conditions.
 In addition, staff synthesize that information using a variety of analytical methods and statistical tools, and the continual refinement of these methods and tools is facilitated by ongoing interactions with academic researchers, staff at foreign central banks, and other outside analysts.
-Finally, staff play a significant role in helping the public understand the rationale for FOMC decisions.
+Finally, staff play a significant role in helping the public understand the rationale for FOMC The principles described below recognize the importance of these activities for monetary policymaking and are not intended to inhibit the staff from conducting or broadly disseminating economic research or from carrying out other appropriate communications with members of the public.

-To reinforce the public's confidence in the transparency and integrity of the monetary policy process, the FOMC has established the following principles to govern the public contacts of Federal Reserve System staff who have access to confidential FOMC information.2 The FOMC maintains responsibility for ensuring that all System staff abide by these principles.
-Specifically, the President of each Federal Reserve Bank is responsible for ensuring the confidentiality of FOMC information at that Bank and for the conduct and discretion of that Bank's staff with regard to the use of that information, and the Chairman fulfills this role for Board staff.
+To reinforce the public's confidence in the transparency and integrity of the monetary policy process, the FOMC has established the following principles to govern the public contacts of Federal Reserve System staff who have access to confidential FOMC information.2 The FOMC maintains responsibility for ensuring that all System staff with such access abide by these principles.
+Specifically, the President of each Federal Reserve Bank is responsible for ensuring the confidentiality of